Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Introduction

 The success of our data poisoning attacks against common anomaly-based data sanitization defenses suggest that more work needs to be done on defending against data poisoning attacks.
-In particular, while anomaly detectors are typically well-suited to detect independently-generated anomalous points (e.g., due to some noise process in nature), a robust defense against data poisoning attacks will have to account for the ability of the attacker to place all of their poisoned data points in a coordinated fashion.
+In particular, while anomaly detectors are well-suited to detect independently-generated anomalous points (e.g., due to some noise process in nature), a robust defense against data poisoning attacks will have to account for the ability of the attacker to place all of their poisoned data points in a coordinated fashion.

-Beyond the merits of our specific attacks, we believe that our results underscore a broader and more important point: data poisoning attacks need to account for defenses, and defenses against such attacks correspondingly need to account for attacks that are specifically targeted against them.
-Attacks that do not consider defenses might work against a naive defender but be easily defeated by basic defenses.
+Beyond the merits of our specific attacks, our results underscore a broader point: data poisoning attacks need to account for defenses, and defenses correspondingly need to account for attacks that are specifically targeted against them.
+Attacks that do not consider defenses might work against a naive defender but be easily defeated by other defenses.
 Similarly, defenses that are only tested against basic attacks might give a false sense of security, as they might be broken by more determined and coordinated attackers.